Erectile Dysfunction Treatments – When Do I Need It?

 Your doctor will take a thorough medical history including questions on your lifestyle and relationship.
-Physical examination will include blood pressure measurement, genital, prostate, and rectal examination.
+Advice may be given to make lifestyle changes that may help improve ED, or to better manage ED symptoms.
+The physical examination will include blood pressure measurement, genital blood flow, prostate, and rectal examination.

 Depending on individuals, your doctor may offer you blood tests to screen for any diabetes, cholesterol, hormonal issues.
 Doppler Ultrasound may be offered to evaluate the blood flow to your penis in an outpatient setting.

 Nocturnal erection test: It is a test to measure the number and length of erections at night.
-The person is advised to wear a plastic ring-like device around the penis while asleep.
-In a normal man, each night during sleep, one experiences 3-5 erections.
+Men undergoing this test are advised to wear a plastic ring-like device around the penis while asleep.
+In normal men, each night during sleep, one would experience 3-5 erections.
 If you do have erections during this test, the likely cause of Erectile Dysfunction is due to psychological or emotional causes.

 Injection test: This is a test performed by your doctor by injection of a medicine into your penis to induce erection.
 The clinician will then measure the fullness of the penis and how long the erection can last.

 - Increase physical activity, maintain healthy body weight

 - Avoid excessive alcohol consumption (drink < 14 units per week)

 - Stop any illegal drug usage

 Psychotherapy, behavioural challenges, and appropriate sexual therapy may be beneficial for psychological causes of Erectile Dysfunction.
 Many men with ED find that with the appropriate lifestyle changes in place, bettered health may help improve ED symptoms, increase performance and sexual function.